OutSystems/docs-product/src/develop/ui/patterns/web/content/lightboximage.md

     ![](<images/lightboximage-image-13.png>)

-1. From the Toolbox, drag the [Image widget](<../../../../../ref/lang/auto/Class.Image Widget.md>) into the Light Box Image widget.This is a thumbnail image.
+1. From the Toolbox, drag the [Image widget](<../../../../../ref/lang/auto/Class.Image Widget.final.md>) into the Light Box Image widget.
+This is a thumbnail image.

     The **Select Image** pop-up is displayed.